Picking The Best AR-15: From Beginner To Baller

 Daniel Defense's DDM4 in it's natural habitat.

 The company that made AR rail systems famous has produced some of the most popular rifles now for a generation.
 A long-time favorite of mine, the Daniel Defense DDM4, especially the V7 series gun, uses a cold hammer forged government profile barrel that does away with quad Picatinny rails in favor of a lightweight M-LOK rail.
+The DDM4 also features a flash hider muzzle device, which helps to suppress muzzle flash and improve shooting accuracy.

 Long one of our favorite AR-15 manufacturers, I’ve run Daniel Defense guns for years now, and they’ve proven their reliability time and time again.